-Given such a broad topic as composing for visual media, it’s difficult to dive into specifics (considering so many of them are situational).
+Given such a broad topic as scoring for visual media, it’s difficult to dive into specifics (considering so many of them are situational).
 What instrument best underscores a high-speed car chase?
 What are the appropriate moments to write absolute silence?
 During a romantic scene, is a soaring melody too overdone or cheesy?
 After all, knowing when to go all in and when to hold back is a highly delicate balancing act, and there’s no guide that can provide universally applicable answers.

 That said, there are a few things that should help you.